WojciechMatuszewski/bedrock-video-rag/README.md

 - **I had issues querying _formatted_ `.json` files in AWS Athena**.

   - Athena complained that the file is malformed, but it was valid JSON, just with extra whitespace (formatted via `Prettier`).

+- The Amazon Bedrock service is still unavailable for Ireland region.
+Interesting that it takes Amazon so long to enable this service for most regions.

+- **When building the Amazon Bedrock knowledge base** the _format_ of the **value held in the secrets manager for the Pinecone API key needed to be `apiKey: VALUE`**.

+  - I wonder why such constraint.
+Why not accept the _value_ of the secret as the _apiKey_?

+- When syncing the knowledge base, **I was hitting errors saying that the _vector database encountered an error_**

+  - It turns out, **there was a mismatch between the _dimensions_ setting I had in Pinecone and Bedrock**!